All Posts Apr 2026 Mar 2026 Feb 2026

 How to Track Conditions During Your Trip

 The single most useful habit for a spring break trip during sargassum season is checking conditions before you commit to the beach each morning.
-Our live map updates regularly and shows you exactly what the situation is at all 9 major beaches — so you can make a real decision rather than walking 15 minutes to discover a seaweed-covered shore.
+Our weekly conditions update publishes every Monday with a full beach-by-beach breakdown for all 9 beaches — bookmark it and check it each morning before you head out.
+Our live map updates throughout the day so you can make a real decision rather than walking 15 minutes to find a seaweed-covered shore.

 Check Conditions Before You Head Out